 We assess all pupils following Read Write Inc. Phonics using the Entry Assessment.
 We use this data to assign them to either Read Write Inc. Phonics or Read Write Inc. Literacy and Language.
 This gives us a very good indication of how well they are making progress relative to their starting points.
 We do this for all pupils, whenever they join us, so we can track all of them effectively.

 For those on the Read Write Inc. Phonics programme, we record their starting date and entry point on the tracker to monitor the rate at which they are making progress.
 We can also easily identify those who joined the programme later.

 During the Summer term of Year 1, the children undertake the National Phonics Screening Check to ascertain if they have reached the nationally expected standards for children of their age.
-The results of these tests are communicated with parents along with each child’s annual report.
-Children that do not meet the national requirement will be retested in Year 2.
+The results of these tests are communicated to parents along with each child’s annual report.
+Children who do not meet the national requirement will be retested in Year 2.
 Children who require further support in Phonics higher up the school will receive it through tailored interventions.

 This website link provides further information for parents/carers about the Read Write Inc. Phonics programme, including guides and videos.